MSc Specialist Community Public Health Nursing

 Find out more about the facilities and resources UWE Bristol has to offer.

-Take a Virtual Tour of the Nursing and Midwifery facilities and see what's on offer here for you.
+Take a personalised virtual tour of the Nursing and Midwifery and experience what a typical day could look like here for you.

 Life